 - Sunset and Champagne Cruise – 2.5 hours

-Take a book, load all four Solo Cruiser books to your Kindle these are all free to read with your Kindle library membership or just pennies to buy.
-Caribbean features in the third Solo Cruiser romantic series of books.
-Violet cruises into Barbados and is painted walking out of the sea.
-The third book is called American Portrait and is written by Sally Katz.
+The third Solo Cruiser books sees Violet visit Barbados.
+Read a cruise story as you cruise.
+American Portrait is written by Sally Katz.
 Book 1, Her Virgin Voyage takes place on a Canary Islands Cruise, book 2, The Perfect Storm takes place during a Baltic cruise.
 Violet’s story, concludes in book 3 when it takes you to Barbados where she stays in Sandy Lane for a night waiting to change ships.
 Very interesting twists in this third book which is about a company director and marketing a cruise line.
 American Portrait.

 All the ships go to the Caribbean, it is just a case of which ship, which islands?
 Why not have a look at the LATE CRUISE DEALS over a coffee from your arm chair?
 Doris Visits allows you to SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
 We have videos of many of the cruise stops you might make from Miami to Tahiti, from Tallinn to Venice.
 Please follow us on Facebook and Twitter and share.